 - Season 5 of Yellowstone is going to be epic

 - Cornell puts out some pretty nifty studies

 - Winning businesses invest in marketing during recessions

 We can’t guarantee knowing all this will help you figure out how to help your five-year-old with their trigonometry homework, but it will help your business thrive in a downturn.

 Because you know what they say about knowing….

 The other half?

 Acting on that knowledge.

-If you need help, we’re providing a free opportunity analysis to help brands find their best avenues for growth, no matter what the economic climate.
-Together we’ll find where investing your marketing spend will benefit your business the most, and the best ways to implement.
+If you need help with marketing, we’re providing a free opportunity analysis to help brands find their best avenues for growth, no matter what the economic climate.
+Together we’ll find where investing your marketing budget will benefit your business the most, and the best ways to implement.
 This includes figuring out which of your competitors are decreasing or increasing their ad spend.
 That way, just like the companies above, you can grab some of that sweet, sweet market share.